ftd26/resume/index.md

 ### Lola on the Grill - Brand Strategist
 `Aug 2018 - May 2019`
-<p> Led rebranding efforts from “mom and pop” restaurant to “fast and casual” streamlining service and reducing visit time by 8 minutes </p>
+<ul> Led rebranding efforts from “mom and pop” restaurant to “fast and casual” streamlining service and reducing visit time by 8 minutes </ul>
 <ul> •  Created framework for the brand’s style guide, solidifying brand identity and local awareness	 </ul>
 <ul> •  Executed consumer research using a combination of surveys and consumer interviews </ul>
 <ul> •  Collaborated with a creative team, including graphic designer, photographer, and videographer to ensure materials were in line with brand strategy guidelines </ul>